Swimming with Sharks: Production

 George Huang decided to write the script after having a conversation with Robert Rodriguez.
 Rodriguez was in Los Angeles after his film El Mariachi brought him to the attention of Sony Pictures, where he befriended Huang.
 Huang told Rodriguez of his frustrations with filmmaking and was thinking of compiling stories from friends working for high-powered Hollywood executives, as well as stories based on his own experiences of being an assistant, into a book called Stories from Hollywood Hell.
 Rodriguez encouraged him to quit his post at Sony and pursue writing full-time so Huang could produce a script to direct himself.

-Huang's resultant script, "Reel Life", was picked up by Cineville executive Frank Evers, who brought in financing from independent investors, and significant production support from Sony Pictures Entertainment.
+Huang's resultant script, Reel Life, was picked up by Cineville executive Frank Evers, who brought in financing from independent investors, and significant production support from Sony Pictures Entertainment.
 The film was subsequently sold to Trimark Pictures (later assumed by Lionsgate in 2000).
 Cineville produced the film with Carl Colpaert, chairman of Cineville and Steve Alexander overseeing production.

-Although writer George Huang himself worked as an assistant for Barry Josephson, who was the Senior Vice President of Development at Sony Pictures at the time, some have suggested that Buddy's character was inspired by real life movie mogul Scott Rudin, while others suggest he is based on producer Joel Silver with Guy being based on Alan Schechter, Silver's assistant in the early 1990s.
+Although writer George Huang himself worked as an assistant for Barry Josephson, who was the Senior Vice President of Development at Sony Pictures at the time, some have suggested that Buddy's character was inspired by real life movie mogul Scott Rudin, while others suggest that he is based on producer Joel Silver, with Guy being based on Alan Schechter, Silver's assistant in the early 1990s.

 The director Buddy hires in the film, Foster Kane, is named after Orson Welles' character in the 1941 film Citizen Kane, Charles Foster Kane.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 76% based on reviews from 38 critics.
 The site's consensus states: "Swimming With Sharks is a smart, merciless Hollywood satire that's darkly hilarious and observant, thanks to Kevin Spacey's performance as ruthless studio mogul Buddy Ackerman."
 On Metacritic it has a score of a 66% based on reviews from 14 critics, indicating "generally favorable reviews".

 Praise was given to Spacey’s performance in particular.
-Owen Gleiberman of Entertainment Weekly wrote, "The producer as megalomaniacal cutthroat — the devil with a cellular phone — is, by now, a standard figure of Hollywood satire.
-But Kevin Spacey takes this archetypal jerk to new levels of tyrannical bravado in the exuberantly nasty Swimming With Sharks."
+Owen Gleiberman of Entertainment Weekly wrote: "The producer as megalomaniacal cutthroat — the devil with a cellular phone — is, by now, a standard figure of Hollywood satire.
+But Kevin Spacey takes this archetypal jerk to new levels of tyrannical bravado in the exuberantly nasty Swimming With Sharks".
 Gleiberman said the character of Guy needed more fleshing out and ultimately gave the film a grade of B.

 Many noted the film’s nods to The Player, a Hollywood satire that debuted two years prior.
-Variety wrote the film’s "escalating face-off is climaxed by an unexpected arrival, and [its] surprise ending truly does The Player one better in its evaluation of how self-centered, amoral and insular Hollywood can be."
-Janet Maslin of The New York Times commented, "Mr. Whaley slyly captures the yes-man who happily eases into his boss's arrogant habits as the story goes on."
+Variety wrote that the film’s "escalating face-off is climaxed by an unexpected arrival, and [its] surprise ending truly does The Player one better in its evaluation of how self-centered, amoral and insular Hollywood can be".
+Janet Maslin of The New York Times commented: "Mr. Whaley slyly captures the yes-man who happily eases into his boss's arrogant habits as the story goes on".